Making the UK greener, one house at a time

 As of 2022, the cumulative installed capacity of offshore wind power in the UK reached a peak of 13,928 megawatts (MW).
 The total offshore wind power capacity installed at the start of 2022 was 11.3 gigawatts (GW).

-In terms of distribution across the UK, Scotland leads with the highest total capacity for onshore wind farms at 8.56 GW, followed by England (2.93 GW), Northern Ireland (1.33 GW), and Wales (1.25 GW).
+Scotland leads the UK in onshore wind farm capacity, boasting a total of 8.56 GW.
+England follows with 2.93 GW, followed by Northern Ireland (1.33 GW) and Wales (1.25 GW).

 Onshore Wind Load Factors